The Asset Management Review: Switzerland

 Underwriters' and derivative houses' activities are subject to licensing requirements under the FinIA and necessarily have to be conducted by licensed banks or securities firms.
 Existing securities firms do not need to obtain a new licence but have to comply, by January 2021, with the new regime's requirements that do not significantly differ from the existing ones.

-Swiss securities firms are subject to FINMA supervision, and are required to comply with organisational, conduct of business and prudential requirements broadly comparable with those applicable to Swiss banks.
-As a rule, asset managers or investment advisers that manage the assets of third parties on the basis of powers of attorney (i.e., who are acting as agent) are not characterised as securities firms for the purpose of the FinIA but as asset managers and are further regulated under AMLA (see Section II.i; see also, however, Section II.v).
+Swiss securities firms are subject to FINMA supervision and are required to comply with organisational, conduct of business and prudential requirements broadly comparable with those applicable to Swiss banks.
+As a rule, asset managers or investment advisers that manage the assets of third parties on the basis of powers of attorney (i.e., who are acting as agent) are not characterised as securities firms for the purpose of the FinIA but as asset managers and are further regulated under the AMLA (see Section II.i).

-vi Regulatory framework applicable to the offering of interests in non-Swiss CISs
+v Regulatory framework applicable to the offering of non-Swiss CISs

-- the provision of information in reverse solicitation cases, where no advertisement concerning any specific financial instrument has been made by the financial service provider or an agent thereof;
+- the provision of information in reverse solicitation cases, where no advertisement related to any specific financial instrument has been made by the financial service provider or an agent thereof;

-- the nominal indication of financial instruments, accompanied, where applicable, by factual information (e.g., ISIN code, NAV, prices, information on risks, price trends and tax data);
+- the nominal indication of financial instruments, accompanied, where applicable, by factual information (e.g., International Securities Identification Number code, net asset value (NAV), prices, information on risks, price trends and tax data);

 - the mere provision of factual information; and